jkadluczka/livechat-task/README.md

 There are few things that are worth mentioning in my opinion:

 - I commented most of the code to make it more transparent to the reader.
+However, I did not commented tests since they're pretty self-explanatory.
 - I had a problem with supertest that I could not resolve.
 My server does not close after test were performed.
 I tried to solve it but I couldn't.
 I would like to be open about it, so I've put additional flag to ``npm test`` script that will point out the problem.
 - In task description one of fields returned is called ``message_cound`` .
 I assumed this was mistake so I renamed it as ``message_count``
 - In task description point about changing ``user_uuid`` to concatincated first name and last name was not on the same page with exaple response provided.
 I started implementation in the evening (no way of asking) so i did it both ways.
 It is commented in code in ``chat-controller.js`` and `remove-doubles-util.js`.